MarioSomodi/Flight-Tracker/README.md

   * Share information between forms.
 * REST API.
   * Connecting to the api and researching it.
-  * Geting data from the API in this case in a form of json.
+  * Geting data from the API in this case in a form of JSON.
   * Parsing that data so it can be used in the project.
   * Storing needed data from the API in a SQL DB.
 * SQL database CRUD.
-  * All data logic is in the Class Library not in the main windows forms app.
+  * All data logic is in the Class Library not in the main Windows forms app.
   * CRUD operations on the specific tables in the DB.
   * Repositories for each table so the code is organizied.
 ```